pastas/pastas/doc/getting-started.rst

 language).

 It sometimes occurs that the automatic installation of the dependencies does not work.
-A safe method to update that package if you are using Anaconda is to install a package with the follow command line::
+A safe method to update another package if you are using Anaconda is to install a package with the follow command line::

   conda install package